Universal Algorithms for Parity Games and Nested Fixpoints: Dominia and decompositions

-In the next subsection we argue that attractor decompositions are witnesses for the largest dominia and that the classic recursive McNaughton-Zielonka algorithm can be amended to produce such witnesses.
-Since McNaughton-Zielonka algorithm produces Even and Odd attractor decompositions, respectively, of subgames that are induced by sets of vertices that are complements of each other, a by-product of its analysis is a constructive proof of the positional determinacy theorem (Theorem~\ref{thm:positional-determinacy}).
+Attractor decompositions are witnesses for the largest "dominia" and that the classic recursive "McNaughton-Zielonka algorithm" can be amended to produce such witnesses.
+We provide the details of this claim in \Cref{sec:McNZ}.
+Since "McNaughton-Zielonka algorithm" produces Even and Odd "attractor decompositions", respectively, of "subgames" that are induced by sets of vertices that are complements of each other, a by-product of its analysis is a constructive proof of the positional determinacy theorem (Theorem~\ref{thm:positional-determinacy}).

+\begin{theorem} "McNaughton-Zielonka algorithm" can be enhanced to produce both the largest Even and Odd "dominia", and an "attractor decomposition" of each.
+Every vertex is in one of the two "dominia". \end{theorem}